What is Proximal Hamstring Tendinopathy?

 As a quick side-note: proximal hamstring tendinopathy is classified as a tendinopathy rather than a tendonitis, due to it’s degenerative nature rather than being an inflammatory pathology.

 Runners suffering with high hamstring tendinopathy will complain of buttock pain around the hamstring insertion area, especially when running at faster paces, and running uphill.

-The of proximal hamstring tendinopathy pain is usally an intense ache in nature, rather than being sharp or stabbing as a muscluar tear would be.
+The pain of proximal hamstring tendinopathy is usually an intense ache in nature, rather than being sharp or stabbing as a muscular tear would be.